At 2TG our people are hard-working, forward-thinking and approachable. We believe our supportive culture is one of our greatest strengths.

 She has BIT experience, having worked on various ICSID arbitrations involving a Western-based multi-national corporations in dispute with the Chinese government and most recently on the decision in Lazareva v State of Kuwait.
 UNCT/19/1.
 She has also advised on the fallout of the decision in Achmea and its consequences for BITs and future UK trade and investment agreements.

-Her most recent success has come in representing Cycling UK (with Martin Porter KC) in their judicial review of a local authorities’ decision to open a road to motor vehicle traffic.
+She has represented Cycling UK (with Martin Porter KC) in their successful judicial review of a local authorities’ decision to open a road to motor vehicle traffic.
 She and Martin Porter KC also advised on and brought the first statutory appeals to challenge various Councils’ decisions to institute a Public Spaces Protection Order (‘PSPO’) in the High Court.

-Presently, Jessica is instructed alongside Estelle Dehon KC by Leigh Day and Transport Action Network to challenge the Department of Transport’s decision to revoke statutory guidance.
+Jessica is instructed alongside Estelle Dehon KC by Leigh Day to challenge the Department of Transport’s decision to revoke statutory guidance and the Government’s LTN review.
+The matter will be heard by the Court of Appeal.

 During the COVID-19 Pandemic Jessica advised and represented the Medicines and Healthcare products Regulatory Agency (MHRA) in appeal proceedings involving medical device producers seeking exemptions to the Medical Devices Directive.
-She is presently instructed as counsel to the Foreign Commonwealth and Development Office (FCDO) in the COVID Inquiry.
+She was also instructed as counsel to the Foreign Commonwealth and Development Office (FCDO) in the COVID Inquiry.

 Jessica has a breadth of knowledge and experience in cases involving EU and international law with public law elements, including sanction designation work for the FCDO.
 She is appointed to the Attorney General Public International Law Panel.